Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: Discussion

-Finally, the table shows the early fusion models that concatenate the raw signals before encoder input perform poorly.
+\textbf{Multi-modal SSL Models are Important.} Finally, the table shows the unimodal models that simply concatenate the raw signals perform poorly.
 Within Table \ref{tab:benchmark-results}, they are marked as P+A in the In column.
 This finding demonstrates that despite both being biosignals, a naive concatenation of PPG and accelerometry is insufficient, and modality-specific encoders are essential for learning how to capture PPG-specific and Accelerometry-specific features from the raw sensor data.